Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-Mechanisms that give users the \textbf{option to turn-off data collection} are also barely used.
-Also, in such situations, practitioners actually refer to letting users revoke permissions or partially withdrawing consent in the system and not really specifying timeframes to turn off data collection.
+Mechanisms that give users the \textbf{option to turn off data collection} are also barely used ($8/30$).
+Also, in such situations, some practitioners ($3/30$) actually refer to letting users revoke permissions or partially withdrawing consent in the system and not really specifying timeframes to turn off data collection.

 A slightly downward trend was found for solutions that \textbf{enable users to access and view their data} as well as download a copy of it.
-However, such solutions give users only partial access to their data, such as user profile information, history of activity, etc. Systems that allow users to access all the information gathered about them were reported just by two participants.
+However, participants ($11/30$) reported solutions that give users only partial access to their data, such as user profile information, history of activity, etc. Systems that allow users to access all the information gathered about them were reported just by two participants.
 Also, only two participants mentioned functionalities that let users easily download all their data at once.
 This shows that even basic privacy strategies, i.e., for data access requests, are still not sufficiently implemented.

 The use of solutions that enable \textbf{user's control over privacy settings and what is revealed to other users or system operators} also has not changed significantly.
-Although most systems allow users to configure their privacy preferences, there are still some problematic reports, e.g., \textit{``in our system, the user doesn't have any control about their privacy settings''} (P14).
-Such situations are even more complicated when handling employees' data. \begin{quote} \textit{``the owner of the data is not the user, [it] is the customer.
+Although many participants ($15/30$) described specific systems that allow users to configure their privacy preferences, there are still some problematic reports, e.g., \textit{``in our system, the user doesn't have any control about their privacy settings''} (P14).
+In one situation, the issue was even more complicated when handling employees' data. \begin{quote} \textit{``the owner of the data is not the user, [it] is the customer.
 And that's transparent to everybody.
 Like my user knows the boss is looking right.
 So they know the data is not theirs.''} (P24) \end{quote}